DoctorWhoof/RCC/RCC_TODO.md

 		- Note (each step is a note, arbitrary range)
 		- Pitch (frequency shift, -1.0 to +1.0 with 8 or 16 steps each way)

+	[ ] Implement scalable UI

-	[ ] Bug: effective_in calculation needs to take into account non-looping envelopes (effective_in will only happen after one full envelope length)
+	[ ] Bug: "effective_in" calculation needs to take into account non-looping envelopes (effective_in will only happen after one full envelope length)

 	[ ] Undo system, probably keeping duplicates of the instrument resources